maximiliankraft/maximiliankraft.github.io/TeachingMaterials/KanikoCI/KanikoCI.md

   only:
     - tags
 ```
-**Listing 1: A sample gitlab-ci configuration file that uploads the generated container to the GitLab container registry, based on the official documentation from GitLab**
+<a id="Listing1">**Listing 1: A sample gitlab-ci configuration file that uploads the generated container to the GitLab container registry, based on the official documentation from GitLab**</a>

 In the [GitLab documentation](https://docs.gitlab.com/runner/install/linux-repository.html), there is a well-documented explanation of how to install a runner on a machine.
 Since Oracle Linux is based on CentOS, the command from Listing 2 has to be issued.
 This script adds the official GitLab repository.
 Once it is added, the command from Listing 3 installs the GitLab runner on the Oracle Cloud VPS instance.